WSL2

 I have Regolith Desktop installed on one of my PCs, and it's fantastic.
 It's preconfigured to use the i3 window manager which I find incredibly efficient for its tiling and hotkey features.

-A loosed reader, Rodrigo, asked me use Regolith for the tutorial; but if you want to install a different GUI you can!
+A loosed reader, Rodrigo, asked specifically for a Regolith tutorial; but if you want to install a different GUI I'm sure its possible!
 To install Regolith Desktop, open your fresh Ubuntu install, and paste in the following lines:

 sudo add-apt-repository ppa:regolith-linux/release